 In terms of the strategic housing sites identified in the Plan all 3 have met the trigger for review.
 Planning permission was been gained for 729 residential homes on the sites identified at Slade Lane North & Slade Lane South in Haverfordwest in AMR 1.
 As reported in AMR 2, the applicant has discharged all pre-commencement conditions in relation to access & access works have almost been completed to the site.
 All pre-commencement financial contributions required by the S.106 agreement have been received by the Authority.
 A Section 278 agreement has been completed & a bond received by the Authority.
 The Sewage bond & utility infrastructure agreement have been completed & bonds paid.
 A land transfer for Education purposes has also taken place.
 A section 73 application has been made to extend the time for submission of the Reserved Matters on the residential element of the proposal.
-Feedback from the applicant to the JHLAS process in 2017, suggests that work on the site is likely to commence in Q2 2018.
 A further application relating to this site was determined in AMR year 5 - 17/0520/PA, a variation of condition application on 12/0829/PA, conditionally approved on 13/10/17.
+A Reserved matters application 18/1040/PA for 115 dwellings was approved on 26/7/19.